 What are these fluctuations or patterns of consciousness?
 The reactions, small and big, constantly generated by the mind are the fluctuations of the mind—like/dislike, good/bad, happy/sad, pain/pleasure, success/failure.
 These reactions are based on a set of patterns of programs/conditioning in consciousness developed over time as a process of “growing up.”

 The thoughts generate reactive conditioned words and action

 Words and action generate reactive conditioned thoughts.”

 A situation is neutral: the cause of suffering is the reaction to it—my first important lesson in yoga.
 Everything else has just been an illustration of that lesson now when I look back.
 Stop the reactions—when seeing, just see; when hearing, just hear; when smelling, just smell; when tasting, just taste; when feeling, just feel; when doing, just do.
 That is what the sutra now means to me.
-No strong reactions, no fluctuations, no patterns of consciousness that are caused by conditioned and therefore limited awareness.
-There is inner peace and clarity from this realization.
+Nothing added or subtracted.

 It all fits and is simple as that.
 What I like is the simple directness in this book.
-Complexity is non-essential mental baggage blocking insight.
 Reading Goenka’s insights has brought greater insight into many yogic practices mentioned earlier.
 It has certainly enhanced my understanding of them and connected many dots that were unconnected.

 Almost every teacher seems to claim that their method is better than others, more superior—another pattern of consciousness due to programmed conditioning?
-What I see is the striking similarities with some differences in approach.
+I see striking similarities with some differences in approach.